Statistics

 Dow was the visual effects supervisor for the 1996 TV Movie

-David Fisher (died 2018 aged 88) would be 95 - 5 credits, including Writer for The Stones of Blood
+David Fisher (died 2018 aged 88) would have been 95 - 5 credits, including Writer for The Stones of Blood

 David Fisher wrote several television scripts and novelised two of his stories as Doctor Who and the Creature from the Pit and Doctor Who and the Leisure Hive.